 ARTISTS Hany Armanious, Stephen Birch, Olaf Breuning, Maurizio Cattelan and Ali Subotnick and Massimiliano Gioni, Rob Cherry, Julian Dashper, Neil Dawson, Simon Denny, Don Driver, Mikala Dwyer, Et Al., Warwick Freeman, Jeffrey Harris, Michael Harrison, Glen Hayward, Jae Hoon Lee, Giovanni Intra, Richard Killeen, Eileen Leung, Colin McCahon, Paul McCarthy, Dane Mitchell, Kyoko Murase, Yuko Murata, N.I.C.J.O.B., Rose Nolan, Michael Parekōwhai, John Parker, Don Peebles, Peter Peryer, Patrick Pound, Peter Robinson, Marie Shannon, Michael Stevenson, Axel Stockburger, Ricky Swallow, Francis Upritchard, Ronnie Van Hout, Lachlan Warner, Rohan Wealleans, Gillian Wearing, Lawrence Weiner CURATOR Justin Paton ORGANISER Dunedin Public Art Gallery OTHER VENUES Dunedin Public Art Gallery, 26 August–12 November 2006; Christchurch Art Gallery, 17 March–1 July 2007 SPONSOR Ernst and Young PUBLICATION essay Justin Paton, interview Justin Paton with Jim Barr and Mary Barr

 Jim Barr and Mary Barr say art collecting ought to be 'partisan, passionate, and political'.
 In 1997, the influential Wellington art collectors place 164 works—predominantly by New Zealand artists—on long-term loan with Dunedin Public Art Gallery.
 These works will regularly feature in its shows.
-In 2001, City Gallery shows Good Work, a selection of the loan works, toured by Dunedin Public Art Gallery, curated by Justin Paton.
+In 2001, City Gallery shows Good Work, a selection of the loan works, toured by Dunedin Public Art Gallery and curated by Justin Paton.

 In 2006, the Barrs gift thirty works from the loan collection to Dunedin Public Art Gallery.